culturecreates/artsdata-data-model/_architecture/query-api.md

 The Event Search API is a dedicated endpoint for events and provides an easy way to get a list of events in json or json-ld.
 The "frame" parameter enables the user to select different output properties and structures.
 The "format" parameter selects between json and json-ld.
 And the "source" parameter selects the graph or calatog of graphs.
 Documentation WIP.

-Example: List of upcoming events from the OSM website in Montreal: http://api.artsdata.ca/events?format=json&frame=event_bn&source=http://kg.artsdata.ca/culture-creates/footlight/placedesarts-com
+Example: List of upcoming events from the placedesarts.com website in Montreal: http://api.artsdata.ca/events?format=json&frame=event_bn&source=http://kg.artsdata.ca/culture-creates/footlight/placedesarts-com

 ### Source parameter